ISxaNI/Milestone-Project/README.md

+Welcome to my Introduction/info page on my milestone Project!

 I want to give atleast a bit of an introduction to the game.

 I guess this is technically a game but in all reality, it's a bit different from your usual games.